 The variability among the members for each cluster can be quantified with the standard deviation (STD) map of the PV fields (Fig. A2).
 The resulting patterns demonstrate the uncertainty in the magnitude and exact location of the identified PV feature.
 As such, the largest STD is either along the boundary of the streamer (e.g., clusters 3, 6, 10, 14) or within a cut-off (1, 5, 8).
 It is apparent that some clusters mean signal is reasonably well aligned with the individual members, while others exhibit larger inner variance.
-For example, most members of cluster 9 fit right in the composite, as opposed to cluster 1, where the depth of the cut-off magnitude is likely under-estimated by the averaged field, due to variations in location.
+For example, most members of cluster 9 fit right in the composite, as opposed to cluster 1, where the cut-off magnitude is likely under-estimated by the averaged field, due to variations in location.
 The STD also reveals further details on some clusters, such as the hidden PV streamers apparently related to clusters 6 (towards the Atlas Mountains) and 3 (towards the Pyrenees).
-The mean STD for most clusters is on the order of 15%, however the major correspondence compensated by the qualitative description of the flow (i.e., Figs. 10-12).
+The mean STD for most clusters is on the order of 15%, however the major correspondence between the composite and its members is along the maximum PV gradient bands, and the quantitative inaccuracy is compensated by the qualitative description of the flow (i.e., Figs. 10-12).
 Compared against the 95% statistical significance (Fig. 3), focusing on cluster 5, the low STD region in the middle of the cut-off is translated into statistically significant signal, while its surrounding peak in STD is translated into non-significant regions, again demonstrating the variability regarding the extent of the identified cutoff.
 Similar links between the STD and statistical significance are evident in clusters 2, 7 and more.
 Quantization and topographical errors (QE and TE, respectively) are evaluated after Kiviluoto (1996) and are presented per cluster and averaged for the entire network in Fig. A2.
-QE is the average distance (in terms of the SOM optimization function, in this case MSE) between samples and their corresponding cluster.
+OE is the average distance (in terms of the SOM optimization function, in this case MSE) between samples and their corresponding cluster.
 TE measures the continuity of the SOM space by evaluating the proximity of the first and second most important clusters, for each input sample.
-Ideally, both QE and TE should be minimal.
-While QE generally behaves similarly to the standard deviation within the clusters, large TEs usually imply a folding of the SOM space due to a hidden dimension of variability.
+Ideally, both OE and TE should be minimal.
+While OE generally behaves similarly to the standard deviation within the clusters, large TEs usually imply a folding of the SOM space due to a hidden dimension of variability.
 This dimension of variability generates distant, yet similar clusters, as it is secondary to the main dimensions that make up the SOM space.
 The algorithm then attempts to reduce the distance along this extra dimension by folding the SOM space.
 In the present case, this hidden dimension appears to correspond to the dis-continuity and deformation of the PV feature, i.e., the extent of separation between the PV streamer and its parent reservoir and the amount of stretching of the PV streamer.
 This dimension of variability is secondary to both the meridional and zonal dimensions of variability.
-Thus, the largest TE is attributed to the cut-off clusters 5 and 8, suggesting a fold of the SOM appears bridging the amount distance between the two objectively similar electors.
-The heavily, deformed electors 10
+Thus, the largest TE is attributed to the cut-off clusters 5 and 8, suggesting a fold of the SOM space bridging the apparent distance between the two objectively similar clusters.
+The heavily-deformed cluster 10 exhibits a considerably large TE, possibly also due to the mentioned fold in the SOM-space.